-Type 2 switch can be used in place of a Type 1 by wiring contacts OS1 and OS3 and contacts OS2 and OS4 in parallel, and this is sometimes necessary either as a manufacturing expedient or to permit paralleling a new tap changer with an old tap changer designed on a different basis.
+A Type 2 switch can be used in place of a Type 1 by wiring contacts OS1 and OS3 and contacts OS2 and OS4 in parallel, and this is sometimes necessary either as a manufacturing expedient or to permit paralleling a new tap changer with an old tap changer designed on a different basis.
 In all such cases, the connections are shown in detail on the wiring diagram supplied with the equipment.

-Mechanically, design details of the out-of-step switch depend upon the tap changer.
-On most tap changers, the out-of-step switch is constructed of cam operated control switches.
-On some UNR tap changers, the out-of-step switch consists of stationary fingers to which connections are made by a rotating knobbed drum.
+Mechanically, the out-of-step switch design details depend upon the tap changer.
+On UR and URS tap changers, the out-of-step switch is constructed of cam operated control switches.
+On UNR and UT tap changers, the out-of-step switch consists of stationary fingers to which connections are made by a rotating knobbed drum.